openSUSE/py2pack/README.rst

     $ pip install py2pack

-Lastly, you can check your distro of choice if they provide packages.
+You can also check your distro of choice if they provide packages.
 For openSUSE Tumbleweed and Leap 15.X, you can

 .. code-block:: bash